 Oral Radiology Experts

-Optimizing B2B site with strategic CTAs and information hierarchy, leading to improved usability and increased engagement.
-Consultation booking time 400% faster than original site.
+Optimizing B2B site with strategic CTAs and information hierarchy, leading consultation bookings 400% faster than original site.

 Project Goals

-Help growing B2B website resolve user pain points through UX design and research
+Help B2B website resolve pain points and boost conversions

 Improve usability and navigation on hero page for site visitors

-Streamline the process for clients to contact the business and book a consultation
+Streamline the process for clients to book a consultation

-click on any button to jump to section
+Click on any button to jump to a section.

 Research & Discovery